Day 1 – Aug 5, Thursday

 Khustai National Park with the Wild Horses

 Today we’ll head to Khustai National Park.
-The park lies in the foothills of southern Khentii mountain range where it’s possible to see wild horses named Takhi but known as the Przewalski horse to the larger world.
-The wild horses have been reintroduced successfully to their homeland after 40 years of near extinction and survive now in nature on their own.
-We’ll meet the ranger of the National park to learn more about the area, the wild horses and other wild animals who live here.
+The park lies in the foothills of southern Khentii mountain range where it’s possible to see wild horses called Takhi in Mongolia but known as the Przewalski horse to the larger world.
+The wild horses have been reintroduced successfully to their homeland after 40 years of near extinction and survive now in nature completely on their own.
+We’ll meet the ranger of the National park to learn more about the area, the wild horses and the other wild animals who live here.

-Stay in ger camp Khustai with public bathroom
+Stay in ger camp Khustai with public shared bathrooms.

 Driving Distance: About 5 hours